Considerations for Building Your Connector

 access-token-issue-time No No Used to note when the token is issued, will default to the time when the token is sent back to Tableau if not set.

-access-token-expires-in No No Use to note the validation time of your ACCESSTOKEN, will default to 3600 seconds if not set.
+access-token-expires-in No No Use to note the validation time of your ACCESSTOKEN, which will default to 3600 seconds if not set.

 OAuth configuration capabilities